 It is recommended to provide the external hardware with a current limitation circuitry.
-This is necessary to avoid permanent damages of the device during the power-on transient, when the capacitance on V{18} pin is charged.
-For the on-chip voltage regulator functionality 10nF are sufficient: anyway, a maximum of 100nF on V{18} pin should not generate problems of over-current (higher value is allowed if current is limited by the external hardware).
-External current limitation is anyway recommended also to avoid risks of damage in case of temporary short between V{18} and ground: the internal 1.8V drivers are sized to drive currents of several tens of Ampere, so the current shall be limited by the external hardware.
-The limit of current is imposed by power dissipation considerations (Refer to Electrical Characteristics Section).
+This is necessary to avoid permanent damage of the device during the power-on transient, when the capacitance on $V{18}$ pin is charged.
+For the on-chip voltage regulator functionality 10nF is sufficient:

+In any case, a maximum of 100nF on $V{18}$ pin should not generate problems of over-current (higher value is allowed if current is limited by the external hardware).
+External current limitation is nevertheless also recommended to avoid risks of damage in case of a temporary short between $V{18}$ and ground: The internal 1.8V drivers are sized to drive currents of several tens of amps, so the current must be limited by the external hardware.

+The limit of current is imposed by power dissipation considerations (refer to Section 24: Electrical characteristics).

-In next Figures 15 and 16 Asynchronous Power-on timing diagrams are reported, respectively with boot from internal or external memory, highlighting the reset phase extension introduced by the embedded FLASH module when selected.
+In Figures 18 and 19 Asynchronous Power-on timing diagrams are shown, respectively with boot from internal or external memory, highlighting the reset phase extension introduced by the embedded IFlash module when selected.